 Screen Readers for Computersby Carmen Willings

 teachingvisuallyimpaired.com Updated May 28, 2024 Screen readers are software programs that read text displayed on a computer screen with a speech synthesizer or braille display.
 They are used mainly by people who do not have useful vision to read text on the screen.
 A screen reader is an interface between the computer's operating system and the user.
 The user sends commands by pressing different combinations of keys on the computer keyboard or braille display to instruct the speech synthesizer what to say and to speak automatically when changes occur on the computer screen.
 Selecting the right screen reader is important.
-Here are some important questions to consider when choosing a screen reader:

 By asking these questions and carefully evaluating your options, you can select a screen reader that meets the student’s accessibility requirements and enhances their computing experience.
 Additionally, it's beneficial to explore user reviews, demonstrations, and trial versions of screen readers to ensure compatibility and usability before making a decision.